samliumay/tactical_planing_system/README.md

 ![Stack](https://img.shields.io/badge/stack-Spring%20Boot%20%7C%20React%20%7C%20PostgreSQL-green)

 ## Overview
-PF-D is a structured personal life operating system designed to apply engineering principles to daily management.
+TPF is a structured personal life operating system designed to apply engineering principles to daily management.
 It aims to optimize executive function challenges (specifically ADHD) not by simplifying life, but by creating a rigorous, data-driven environment that supports analytical decision-making.

-This repository hosts the digital implementation of the **PF-D Framework v1.0**.
+This repository hosts the digital implementation of the **Tactical Planning Framework (TPF) v1.0**.

 > **Note:** This documentation outlines the system architecture and philosophy.
 It is not a user manual or a finalized Software Requirements Specification (SRS).
 The framework is subject to iterative updates.